jkaberg/byd-hass/README.md

 Hopefully if I remembered everything, you should now be all set and good to go!

+## Features
+- Readonly integration with Diplus
+- Caches data and transmits only on changes (saves bandwith)
+- Customizeble (in terms of which sensor data is consumed and transmitted)

 ## TODO

 - [ ] Verify that the project always runs at boot (eg when the car is powered on)